LokjitKundu/text_editor_tkinter/README.md

 * Undo and redo support
 * Cut, copy, paste, delete, and select-all operations
 * Go To Line navigation
+* Zoom In, Zoom Out, and Restore Default Zoom
+* Status Bar with line and column tracking
 * Dynamic menu state management
   * Cut and Copy are disabled when the editor is empty
   * Paste is disabled when the clipboard is empty